Logo

 You really should remove the glued on rocks asap.
 They do more harm than good.
 I have chipped them away too from certain bonsai's, a heavy pair of pliers does the job quite well.

-2. Unknown // February 3, 2008 at 9:14 AM
+2. Anonymous // February 3, 2008 at 9:14 AM

 My fear is that Wal Mart will wise-up to how expensive these Ficus Retusa and Ficus Microcarpa graft-retusa ("Golden Coin")are in other retail markets.
 I too have purchased several from them, and are doing extremely well in unblocked SW exposure windows.
 I also had to carefully remove the rocks (a must-do).